Am I Racist?

-Am I Racist? is a 2024 American satirical documentary comedy film starring conservative political commentator Matt Walsh that lampoons the diversity, equity, and inclusion (DEI) movement.
+Am I Racist? is a 2024 American satirical documentary comedy film starring conservative political commentator Matt Walsh as a "bumbling DEI trainee" investigating the diversity, equity, and inclusion (DEI) industry.
+It is Walsh's follow-up to his 2022 documentary What Is a Woman?

-Directed by Justin Folk for The Daily Wire, it follows Walsh as he poses as a "bumbling DEI trainee", using subterfuge to interview experts and attend anti-racism workshops.
-The film has been described as a mockumentary in the style of Borat.
+The film features unscripted vignettes of Walsh interviewing and interacting with real-life DEI consultants and anti-racism educators — among them author Robin DiAngelo and educators Regina Jackson and Saira Rao — who are unaware of his true identity.
+Produced by The Daily Wire with executive producers including Ben Shapiro and Jeremy Boreing, the film has been widely compared to Borat in its use of subterfuge and ambush-style comedy.

-With a production budget of $3 million, the film was theatrically released in the United States on September 13, 2024.
-It grossed $12.3 million, becoming the highest-grossing documentary film of 2024.
+The film was theatrically released in the United States on September 13, 2024.
+It had a production budget of $3 million and grossed $12.3 million, making it the highest-grossing documentary film of 2024.

 Plot

 Matt Walsh, reflecting on the past and present state of racism in society, decides to engage with anti-racism experts and activists.
-After being ousted from a support group focused on "white guilt", Walsh decides to take on a persona similar to that of the gender studies professor he interviewed in What Is a Woman?
-He goes on to receive a DEI certification, and assumes the identity of a "DEI expert".
+After being ousted from a support group focused on "white guilt," Walsh decides to take on a persona similar to that of the gender studies professor he interviewed in What Is a Woman?
+He goes on to receive a DEI certification, and assumes the identity of a "DEI expert."

-Subsequently, Walsh convinces passersby to sign a petition to rename the Washington Monument the "George Floyd Monument", raise the structure by 30%, and repaint it black.
-He also goes to a biker bar, hoping to expose the racism of white "hillbillies", and interviews black Americans who tell him that the solution to racism is to "love one another".
+Subsequently, Walsh convinces passersby to sign a petition to rename the Washington Monument the "George Floyd Monument," raise the structure by 30 percent, and repaint it black.
+He also goes to a biker bar, hoping to expose the racism of white "hillbillies."
+At the same time, he interviews black Americans who tell him that the solution to racism is to "love one another."

-The show culminates in Walsh's assumed persona hosting a workshop called the "Do the Work Workshop" where he condemns his uncle Frank for a racist joke he made twenty years ago, and encourages self-flagellation as a solution to white guilt.
+The show culminates in Walsh's assumed persona hosting a workshop called the "Do the Work Workshop," where he condemns his uncle Frank for a racist joke he made twenty years ago.
+Towards the end of the workshop, Walsh eventually concedes self-flagellation as a solution to white guilt.
 The show ends with Walsh dramatically having a change of heart and ending the workshop, stating publicly that the whole thing is a scam.
 In the final scene, Walsh imagines himself sharing his findings with the world before sitting down for coffee with his uncle Frank.